Hofknecht/SystemTrayMenu/README.md

 Contributing
 ------------------

-If you would like to contribute, everyone is welcome to.
+If you would like to contribute, you are very welcome.
-If you are considering a feature, need guidance, or want to talk about an idea, don't hesitate to create an issue here.
+If you are considering a feature, need guidance, or want to talk about an idea, don't hesitate to create an issue or a discussion here.
 When contributing please respect the style used by the codebase and consider the following rules:
-* Run FixCop.
+* Fix warnings shown by code analyzers.
 * Increase the version in the assembly file.
 * Add a commit message like:
 ```
 [Feature] Show icon in taskbar when application is running (#115), version 0.11.1.9
 ```